-Hazel's Creek Regional Stormwater Facility and LID Demonstration Site -Construction was completed in fall 2012 to begin receiving stormwater from properties within a specified up-gradient boundary.
+Hazel's Creek Regional Stormwater Facility and LID Demonstration Site: In Fall of 2012, construction was completed and the facility begin receiving stormwater from properties within a specified up-gradient boundary.
 The site also contains publicly used walking trails.
 This system was utilized as an LID educational opportunity, hosting various LID demonstrations throughout the trail system.
-Visitors can download a brochure from the WWM website and take a self-guided tour. http://www.spokanewastewater.org/HazelsCreek.aspx
+Visitors can download a brochure from the WWM website and take a self-guided tour.